lyft/xiblint/README.md

   Checks for incorrect use of Lyft extensions `accessibilityFormat` and `accessibilitySources`.

+- `accessibility_labels_for_images`

+  Checks for images with accessibility enabled and no accessibility label.
+  In this case, VoiceOver will announce the image asset's name, which might be unwanted.

 - `accessibility_labels_for_image_buttons`

   Checks for image buttons with no accessibility label.